huggingface/text-generation-inference/README.md

     -H 'Content-Type: application/json'
 ```

 **Note:** To use GPUs, you need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+We also recommend using NVIDIA drivers with CUDA version 11.8 or higher.

 ### API documentation